Zacatepec F.C.: History

 After bouncing between the second and third tiers of Mexican football during the 2000s, Zacatepec finally found stability in 2013 when it was announced that their home stadium would receive a multimillion-dollar renovation.
 After the 2017 Clausura season, Zacatepec owners decided to place the club in brief hiatus while the club would be restructured.
 Shortly after, franchise owner of Coras de Tepic Jose Luis Higuera received temporary permission to move his franchise to Zacatepec for the football year along with temporary use of naming rights.

+In the Apertura 2019, Zacatepec became runners-up in the Liga de Ascenso, after being defeated by Alebrijes de Oaxaca in the final series.

+In June 26, 2020, Atlético Zacatepec was dissolved due to financial problems and its franchise was relocated to Morelia, Michoacán to make way for Atlético Morelia.
+Almost immediately, a parallel project was created to continue football in the city.
+The new team was called Lobos Zacatepec and played in the Liga de Balompié Mexicano, a parallel league to those organized by the Mexican Football Federacion.
+However, the club arose with financial and institutional problems, for which it was dissolved by the league in November 2020.

+In May 2023, Escorpiones F.C., a team of the Liga Premier – Serie A was relocated from Cuernavaca to Zacatepec due to the lack of fan support in its original city, returning football to Zacatepec after three years of absence.

+While new franchises were established in Zacatepec, a local project, known as Selva Cañera, had consolidated itself in the Liga TDP, the last category of Mexican professional football.
+This team was managed by the "Promotora Deportiva Zacatepec", an independent organization that had retained the rights to the name and brand of the team, however, due to the lack of government support in Zacatepec, this team had played in different towns according to the support offers offered by the various town councils.

+In July 2024 Escorpiones F.C. and the Promotora Deportiva Zacatepec reached an agreement to return Zacatepec to professional football, the team was refounded as Zacatepec F.C. and plays in the Liga Premier – Serie A since the 2024–25 season.

 Stadium

 Agustín "Coruco" Díaz stadium is the home of Zacatepec.
 It was founded in November 1954.
 It was inaugurated by then president of Mexico Adolfo López Mateos.
 The stadium is nicknamed la selva cañera (the sugarcane jungle) due to Zacatepec's humid weather conditions.

 Motto

 Club Zacatepec's motto is "Hacer Deporte es Hacer Patria" which means doing sports is to be a patriot.

 On 23 March 2013, Morelos governor announced the team would return to the Ascenso MX in August 2013, taking the place of Irapuato.
 Zacatepec was relegated after just 2 season in Ascenso MX, but bought Cruz Azul Hidalgo and will remain in the Ascenso MX for the Apertura 2014.